BlazorData-Net/PersonalDataWarehousePOC/README.md

 ### Note: In progress.
 Expected completion 3/1/2025

-# PersonalDataWarehousePOC
+## Overview
+Scam artists make a lot of promises about AI, often claiming it can do things it cannot, such as predicting the future.
+What AI is truly good at is calculating.
+This application allows you to import your data, transform it using AI to perform calculations, and report and export the results.

+## Features
+This application enables you to create your own Personal Data Warehouse by:
+  - Importing your data from Excel, SQL Server, and Microsoft Fabric Warehouse
+  - Feeding the structure of your data, as well as your data questions and transformations, to the AI of your choice, either in the cloud or running on your local computer

+## Benefits
-All data warehouses operate in the cloud.
+Typically, a data warehouse operates in the cloud.
 When you access your data—even just to view it—you incur compute costs (in other words, you pay).
 But you already have a computer with a CPU and memory capable of handling most tasks.
 Wouldn’t it be great to view, edit, and transform your data right on your own machine?
 Now you can!

 ## Introducing Your Local Data Processing Tool
 This tool allows you to: